-2) The Subfund may also invest in fixed-income and floating-rate securities of public, private and semi-private issuers as well as in money market instruments as per paragraph h) of section 1) of Chapter 5, "Investment Restrictions", and/or in other liquid assets as per Chapter 3, "Investment Policy", including listed money market instruments, investments in the official foreign exchange market, callable deposits at credit institutions or other liquid instruments.
+2) The Subfund may also hold ancillary liquid assets up to 20 % of the Subfund's assets in the conditions set out in Chapter 3, "Investment Policy".
+The Subfund may also invest in fixed-income and floating-rate securities of public, private and semi-private issuers as well as in money market instruments as per paragraph h) of section 1) of Chapter 5, "Investment Restrictions", and/or in other liquid assets as per Chapter 3, "Investment Policy", including listed money market instruments, investments in the official foreign exchange market, time deposits at credit institutions or other liquid instruments.